 1 teaspoon fine sea salt

-3 tablespoons cooking oil; preferable lard or coconut oil
+3 tablespoons cooking oil; preferably lard or coconut oil

 1. Place the cleaned prawns into a bowl and add Shaoxing wine.
 Mix well and put aside.